 - Try to land on your shoulder and roll.

 - Kick the board out from under your feet.

 The following protective gear can help your child stay safe on a skateboard:

-- a skate helmet with the chinstrap firmly fastened and not twisted – the helmet should protect the back of your child’s head and sit just above the eyebrows.
+- a properly fitted and firmly fastened skate helmet – the helmet should protect the back of your child’s head and sit just above the eyebrows

 - wrist guards – broken wrists are a common skating injury